jheinath/ConwaysGameOfLifeBlazorWASM/README.md

 If you don't know about Conway's Game of Life check this out: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

+In case you can imagine an additional feature feel free to submit an issue or create a pull request.

 Newly added:
 - reset button
 - random button